johnmath/snap-sp23/README.md

 # SNAP: Efficient Extraction of Private Properties with Poisoning
+# Authors: Harsh Chaudhari, John Abascal, Alina Oprea, Matthew Jagielski, Florian Tramèr, Jonathan Ullman.

-Code for the aforementioned paper that will appear at IEEE S&P 2023.
+Code for our [SNAP: Efficient Extraction of Private Properties with Poisoning](https://arxiv.org/pdf/2208.12348.pdf) paper that will appear at IEEE S&P 2023.

 ## Running the attack
 The following script modifies the training dataset, trains target and shadow models, runs the attack, and prints the results.